Sensors

 Many of these sensors can allow data to be downloaded and analysed after use, or during use, for remote monitoring.
 Sensor data may be accessed in different ways.
 Some may work completely offline, with data written to an SD card which is then downloaded after use.
 Some may require bluetooth connection to a phone (or gateway) and data is collected and accessed via an app.
 And some may upload directly to the internet cloud via Wifi or Lorawan.
 These connectivity options should be considered when choosing a sensor appropriate for your workplace.

-• Health scientists Health scientists
+- Health scientists